 In general, a WISP will order a reliable internet connection installed to a central point in their intended service area.
 More commonly this is done by having a fiber optic line run to the service area.
 Then multiple lines will be run from that initial line to high points in the area to start the initial wireless signal.
 A regular area to find wireless points for WISPs is on top of radio towers or tall buildings.

-After the installation of WISP they will install a number of repeaters that are intended to propagate the signal throughout the area that they intend to provide internet to.
+After the installation of WISP, they will install a number of repeaters that are intended to propagate the signal throughout the area that they intend to provide internet.

 To receive the internet at your location you will need a specialized receiver installed.
 These receivers convert the wireless signal from the network to an internet signal that you can use on your computers and other devices.
 You can view this as a similar need to a modem or hotspot from a more traditional internet provider.